Skip to main content

 -> (2) Hello from Parent

-The alert message corresponding to the Child component will get displayed first, then the Parent will follow after that.
+The alert message corresponding to the child component will get displayed first, and then the parent will follow after that.

-We call what have just happened event propagation or bubbling we say that the click event has propagated from the child to the parent.
+We call what has just happened event propagation or bubbling.
+We say that the click event has propagated from the child to the parent.

 Stopping Event Propagation